sylabs/singularity-cri-userdocs/docs/scheduler.rst

 Restart kube-scheduler pod
 ---------------------------

-By default Kubernetes watches for any changes on `static pods <https://kubernetes.io/docs/tasks/administer-cluster/static-pod/>`_, and default scheduler is one of them.
+By default, Kubernetes watches for any changes on `static pods <https://kubernetes.io/docs/tasks/administer-cluster/static-pod/>`_, and default scheduler is one of them.
 This means right after you updated kube-scheduler pod changes should automatically apply in some reasonable amount of time.
 At the end you should see all system pods running without any issues: